Sadio Mané: Player profile

+Mané in action for Liverpool during the 2017–18 Champions League campaign.

-Mané was described as a complete player who plays with "high levels of intensity and concentration" by Liverpool teammate Fabinho.
+Mané was described as a complete player who plays with "high levels of intensity and concentration" by former Liverpool teammate Fabinho.
 Former Liverpool defender Jamie Carragher called Mané a "world-class winger", comparing him to the likes of former Liverpool player John Barnes.
-He was compared to Cristiano Ronaldo by former Ajax defender Danny Blind, who praised him for his ability to score with either foot and headers, along with making "astonishing" sprints.
+He was also compared to Cristiano Ronaldo by former Ajax defender Danny Blind, who praised him for his ability to score with either foot and headers, along with making "astonishing" sprints.

 A versatile forward, Mané is a prolific goalscorer, whose main traits are his finishing, speed, technique, and trickery in possession, as well as his decision-making, tactical awareness, creativity, agility, balance, control, touch on the ball, and dribbling skills.
-He has drawn praise in the media for his intelligent play, passing, and his ability to get into good positions, from which he can score goals or create chances for teammates.
+He has also drawn praise in the media for his intelligent play, passing, and his ability to get into good positions, from which he can score goals or create chances for teammates.
 Known for his quiet and timid personality, his ability to cope with pressure has also been highlighted as one of his main strengths.
 Beyond his offensive, technical, and creative qualities, his high defensive work-rate has also been noted by pundits, as well as his ability in the air, despite his modest stature of 1.75 m.
 Mané usually plays as a winger on the left flank, a position which allows him to cut into the centre and shoot on goal with his stronger, right foot.
-During the 2021–22 season, with the signing of Luis Díaz, Mané began playing more as a central striker.
-Mané has been cited by Kyle Walker as one of the toughest opponents he has ever faced.
+During the 2021–22 season, with the signing of Luis Díaz, Mané began playing more as a central striker and flourished in that role.
+In 2022, Mané was cited by Kyle Walker as one of the toughest opponents he has ever faced in his career.